wojdyr/fityk/doc/data.rst

 * ``x``, ``y``, ``s``, ``a`` are interpolated linearly.
   For example, ``y[2.5]`` is equal to ``(y[2]+[3])/2``.
-  If the index is less than 0 or larger than M-1, the value for the first or the last point, respectively, is returned.

 * For ``X``, ``Y``, ``S``, ``A`` the index is rounded to integer.

 Transformations separated by commas (``,``) form a sequance of transformations.